-Are you nervous to have a one on one conversation with someone at work?
-Maybe you need to start having regular meetings with each of your team members to make sure they’re performing as they should.
+Are you nervous about having a one-on-one conversation with someone at work?
+Maybe you need to start having regular meetings with each of your team members to ensure they’re performing as they should.
 It can be intimidating to take on this kind of meeting!

-However, when you have the right tools and preparation, a one on one conversation with your employees is a beneficial use of time.
+However, with the right tools and preparation, having a one-on-one conversation with your employees can be a beneficial use of time.
 They can help with productivity and the overall culture of your workplace!

 Set Aside Time

-The first thing you have to do for a proper one on one conversation is set the time aside to do it.
+The first thing you have to do for a proper one-on-one conversation is set the time aside for it.
 Most of these conversations don’t need to be incredibly long, which is part of why it’s easy to push them off and not schedule them.

 Your best option is to send a calendar invite to your employee with a set time for your conversation.
 This will put the meeting on both of your calendars, allowing you to make sure you schedule nothing else at that time.

-Depending on how often you do your one on one conversations, you can even make it a reoccurring event on your calendars.
-With this approach, the one on one meetings will become part of your routine before you know it!
+Depending on how often you have one-on-one conversations, you can even make them a recurring event on your calendar.
+With this approach, one-on-one meetings will become part of your routine before you know it!

 one on one conversation

-In order to have a great meeting with your employee, you need to take the time to prepare for it.
+To have a great meeting with your employees, you need to take the time to prepare.
 This will allow you to approach the meeting professionally and with an open mind.
 Let’s look at some of the best ways to do this!

 This may sound silly, but it’s important.
 It can be easy to forget that your employees have lives outside of the workplace, but they do.
 They may have difficult situations going on, or they may be in a great place!
 Either way, don’t assume you know how the meeting will go.

-Prepare to build a relationship with your employee in addition to helping them grow in their position.
+Prepare to build a relationship with your employees in addition to helping them grow in their positions.
 If you have to have a difficult conversation, do it regardless of what’s going on in their personal lives.
-However, do so with tact and empathy in order to get the best response from them.
+However, do so with tact and empathy to get the best response from them.

 Have a Clear Idea of Expectations

-In order to explain why your employee needs to improve in an area, you have to be able to explain what the expectations are in order to be an excellent employee.
+To explain why your employee needs to improve in an area, you must explain the expectations of being an excellent employee.

-It may be easy to do but refrain from using other employees as an example of what to do (or what not to do).
-Take the “people” element out of your expectations.
-Instead, focus on specific behaviors or approaches that would allow an employee to excel!
+It may be easy to do but refrain from using other employees as examples of what to do (or what not to do).
+Remove the “people” element from your expectations.
+Instead, focus on specific behaviors or approaches, allowing employees to excel!

 Have an Agenda

-The best way to make sure you have the best agenda set up for your one on one conversation is to check in with your employee a day or so before.
-Ask them what they would like to discuss or if they have areas they feel they need some extra guidance on.
+The best way to ensure that your one-on-one conversation agenda is set up correctly is to check in with your employees a day or so before.
+Ask them what they would like to discuss or if they have areas they need extra guidance on.

-With this information in mind, you can create an agenda that will allow for time for what you want to talk about as well as what they want to.
+With this information in mind, you can create an agenda that allows time for both what you want to discuss and what they want to do.

 Make a Plan

 Before you sit down with your employee, have some ideas of how you would like to see improvements.
-Consider what steps your employee can take to show that they’re taking initiative to make a difference in their performance.
+Consider what steps your employee can take to show that they’re taking the initiative to improve their performance.

 However, remember that this plan shouldn’t be the only option.
-Having some ideas before the meeting is a good idea but allow your employee to sound off as well.
-You can present the plan you have and then see if they have any additions or changes they’d like to make.
-From there, you can make a plan that works for them and you!
+Having some ideas before the meeting is good, but allow your employees to sound off.
+You can present your plan and then see if they have any additions or changes they’d like to make.
+From there, you can make a plan that works for you and them!

-Now that you’ve prepared for your conversation, it’s time to actually have it.
-There are a lot of great tips out there for how to have the perfect one on one meeting.
+Now that you’ve prepared for your conversation, it’s time to have it.
+There are many great tips for having the perfect one-on-one meeting.
 However, we’ve got the best tips right here for you to follow!

 Start off with Checking In

 You won’t want to start right in on the meat of the meeting.
 Instead, begin by building some trust between you and your employee.
-Ask them how they’re feeling, and then let them know how you’re feeling.
+Ask them how they’re feeling, and then tell them about your feelings.

 When you’re honest, it will press them to be more honest with you as well.
 You need them to feel safe and ready to be vulnerable for the best meeting.
 This is a perfect chance for you to lead by example.